-Taylor school board candidate appeals to AG over ‘errors’
+Taylor school board candidate writes AG over ‘errors’

 Taylor — A would-be school board member is asking Attorney General Bill Schuette to intervene after the candidate accused the Wayne County Board of Canvassers of miscounting his write-in votes, costing him a seat.